Rayadhan III: First reign (1778–1786)

 The chief actors, the Jamadars and Meghji Seth, raising Prithvirajji, Rayadhan's younger brother to the chiefship, appointed during his minority a council known as the Bar Bhayat ni Jamat (twelve brothers) with Meghji Seth and Dosal Ven as its leading members.
 Jamat ruled the state under Fateh Muhammad from 1786 to 1801 who stabilized the state.
 Fateh Muhammad retired to Anjar in 1801 when Pritvirajji came of age and took over the administration.

 Second reign (1801–1813)

 After death of his brother Prithvirajji, Rayadhan insisted on resuming his authority.
-He tried kill minister Hansraj, who saved his life by a speedy retreat to Mandvi.
+He tried to kill minister Hansraj, who saved his life by a speedy retreat to Mandvi.
 Rayadhan was at last independent.
 But he had no funds, and before long, was forced to call Hansraj to his help.
 Hansraj came, and succeeding in placing Rayadhan under restraint, carried on the government at Bhuj.
 About this time (1802), he offered to cede Kutch to the British Government on condition that they would grant a maintenance to Rao Rayadhan and his relations.